SumanthW/CyberSecure/README.md

-# CyberSecure
-# Cyber Security Company Data Pipeline
+# CyberSecure - Data Engineering

 # Overview
 This repository contains a simulation of a cyber security company's data analysis pipeline.
 The company receives JSON files from clients (websites) and analyzes them in the cloud based on threshold definitions provided by the clients.
 The primary goal is to detect and mitigate Distributed Denial of Service (DDoS) attacks by analyzing event-level data and security specifications.